4 Pride Outfits: Rocking Your Colors, Flying Your Flag

 If you identify as a guy, here’s a post that might get you one step closer to Snazzy guy 😉

 On the style side, the photo says it all.
 A powder-blue suit with a pale pink shirt and a clean white tie is sharp without being loud.
 It’s flag colors translated into formalwear, and it proves you don’t need sequins or glitter to make a statement.
 The vibe is confident, put-together, and still true to the softness of the flag.
 If you want to lean festival, swap the tie for a pastel scarf or throw on white sneakers instead of dress shoes.
 The structure stays, the comfort rises, and you’re still flying trans colors in a way that feels authentic.
+This is one of those pride outfits that also works outside the festival.

 My thoughts..